 One of the important features of the MRP framework is that we can look at the overall distribution of estimates as well as combine estimates in any way we please.
-We can, for example, combine estimates to examine shifts in vote choice for demographic/geographic subgroups.
-It is well known that states, when measured in the aggregate, tend to shift uniformly from election to election (Gelman and Lock 2010).
-This can be referred to as a homogenous partisan swing-for example, the average change in Republican vote from 1996 to 2000 was 5.6 points with a standard deviation of 3.3 (after removing Washington, DC, as an outlier).
-That is, after accounting for the national swing toward Bush, most states were within 3-4 points compared to their relative position in 1996.
-The standard deviations for the 2000-2004 and

-2004-2008 swings (excluding DC) are 2.4 and 3.8, showing similar stability.
+Before getting into subgroup results, it is worth stepping back to look at full statewide data.
+Figure 4 displays the change in statewide results from election to election using the 2-way vote, i.e. Democratic vs. Republican vote share discarding third party candidates.
+Each election produces produces a homogeneous partisan swing on the aggregate state level.
+The change in Republican vote from 1996 to 2000, for example, is shown on the left, with the x-axis being 1996 vote and the y-axis showing the change.
+Removing Washington, DC as an outlier, all states moved towards George W. Bush, with a mean change of 5.6 points and a standard deviation of 3.3.
+That is, after accounting for the national swing towards Bush, most states were within 3-4 points compared to their relative position in 1996.
+The standard deviations for the 2000-2004 and 2004-2008 swings (excluding DC) are 2.4 and 3.8, showing similar stability.